 painting is dead

 For a statistician, life and death are synonyms, check it by looking for "life insurance" on the internet.
 Life is a metaphor for death.
-Postmodernism is a metaphor for Post Modernism.
+Postmodern expressionism is a metaphor.
+Infrastructure is civilization.